pingles/glock/README.md

-# Croney
+# Crony

 ## Usage

-Croney uses ZooKeeper to acquire a distributed lock, ensuring only a single process will execute a task.
+Crony uses ZooKeeper to acquire a distributed lock, ensuring only a single process will execute a task.
 The task is executed according to the specified cron expression.

 For example, to run `echo 'hello, world'` every second (on a single machine) you can run as follows:

 ```
-$ croney --lockPath=/some/path --schedule="* * * * *" --command="/usr/bin/env echo 'hello, world'"
+$ crony --lockPath=/some/path --schedule="* * * * *" --command="/usr/bin/env echo 'hello, world'"
 ```

 `lockPath` is used to uniquely identify the task: it should be set to the same value across all machines that would attempt to execute the same command; only a single machine (from those specifying the same lock path) will execute the command.